QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/price-system.md

 ## Enable the limiter

-Limiter is disabled by default, you must turn on it before edit the rules to let it take the effects.
+Limiter is disabled by default, you must turn it on before you edit the rules to make it works.

 ```yaml
 enable: true